MicrosoftDocs/minecraft-creator/creator/Documents/ExperimentalFeaturesToggle.md

 ### Toggle Experimental Features in an Existing World

-If you want to add experimental features to an existing world, you can edit the game settings to similarly to the steps taken when adding experimental features in a new world.
+If you want to add experimental features to an existing world, open that world's game settings and activate the toggles just like you would for a new world.

 > [!NOTE]
-> While a copy of your world is generated automatically when activating an experimental feature toggle, in the event of something going wrong, you're also able to create copies of your world manually as an extra precaution.
+> A copy of your world will be generated automatically after you activate an experimental feature toggle.
+You can also manually create copies of your world as an extra precaution, in case something goes wrong.

 1. Select the world you want to add experimental features to and select the **Edit** button.